 La Copita Demonstration Ranch and Research Area was established by Texas A&M AgriLife Research, Texas A&M System in 1981 to address the multifaceted problems of grazing land and natural resources management in South Texas.
 Robert S. Muil’s gift of La Copita has been developed for the explicit purpose of conducting outreach and research that contributes to the understanding of the form and function of range ecosystems while developing information applicable to improved range ecosystems and improved range management systems.
 The site is meant to facilitate basic and applied research, extension and educational activities, and to promote sustainable management of South Texas ecosystems.

 “La Copita” literally translated means “little cup” or “whiskey jigger”.
 The name was apparently derived from a livestock brand which was an outline of a small cup.

-The Demonstration Ranch and Research Area is administered from the Department of Ecosystem Science and Management, Texas A&M University, College Station.
+The Demonstration Ranch and Research Area is administered from the Department of Rangeland, Wildlife and Fisheries Management, Texas A&M University, College Station.
 It is supervised from the Texas AgriLife Research and Extension Center at Uvalde.

 Description of La Copita Ranch